 ⇒ Research projects include participant observation fieldwork as individuals or in team with different groups of persons such as US missionaries and their local hosts, owners and overnight visitors of family run hostels/posadas, tourist audiences of traditional cultural performances and performers, handicraft venders and buyers.

-⇒ Objectives for 2014 prioritize community interactions with visitors in different settings such as annual missionary pilgrims from the US and interactions between locals and tourists in family run posadas.
+⇒ Objectives prioritize community interactions with visitors in different settings such as annual missionary pilgrims from the US and interactions between locals and tourists in family run posadas.

 Research Questions and Strategies